planetfederal/schema/README.md

 Any time a commit is pushed to `master`, that job will pick up the changes and deploy new artifacts. **It is imperative that commits merged to `master` increment the version in `script/version.json`.**

+**Also run golang.sh to update the go source as it's not auto-generated and deployed by Jenkins**

 ### Java
 This will put a schema jar in your local maven repo